Back to all articles

 If after all of that you still can't identify the charge, treat it as fraud — call the issuing bank and dispute it.

-Once you know what the charge is, cancellation varies widely by merchant.
+Once you know what the charge is and who bills you, cancellation varies widely by merchant.
 In order of speed:

 In-product cancellation

 For most modern SaaS — Subscriptions → Plan → Cancel.
 Two clicks, done.
-Stripe and Paddle merchants are usually friction-free; you'll get a confirmation email.
+Direct card-billing merchants are usually friction-free; you'll get a confirmation email.

 Hidden under "Settings"